riscv-europe/summit-website/site.src/pages/sponsoring.md

-The RISC-V Summit Europe will be a unique opportunity to reach the key players and contributors to the European ecosystem of open hardware and RISC-V.
+The RISC-V Summit Europe will be a unique opportunity for members of the ecosystem to engage with the broader community.
+Becoming a sponsor will enable your organisation to connect with attendees from industry, government, research and academia, developing applications across a range of markets.

+There are three levels of sponsorship package, with benefits that include speaking opportunities, promotional opportunities, exhibition space and conference passes.
+A la carte opportunities are also available

 <div class="sponsor-box">
 <div class="sponsor-box-heading diamond-box-heading">